 One of the first zero waste purchases I made was a menstrual cup!
-Menstrual cups are made out of grade A silicon and can be used for up to 10 years!
+Menstrual cups are made out of Grade A silicon and can be used for up to 10 years!
 There is zero chance of toxic shock syndrome and you can go up to 12 hours without having to change it, depending on your flow.

-Recently, I have noticed more companies and organization’s creating programs that will help change the world, by educating many on the importance of safe and healthy menstrual and reproductive care.
+Recently, I have noticed more companies and organizations creating programs that will help change the world, by educating many on the importance of safe and healthy menstrual and reproductive care.
 It’s important to note that in many countries, the subject of menstruation is very “taboo” and is either not normally discussed/taught or is seen as unsanitary.
-In this post I will be concentrating on three major organization’s that are determined to give more people sustainable and safe period products that they can use for the rest of their lives!
+In this post I will be concentrating on three major organizations that are determined to give more people sustainable and safe period products that they can use for the rest of their lives!

-The Ruby Cup is a brand and a non-profit organization that help bring more menstrual cups into countries in Africa.
-With their Buy One, Give One programme for every cup sold, one will be donated to help change a person’s life for the better!
-The Ruby Cup trainers and partners also create programs to help teach these adults and young people about menstrual care and reproductive health.
+The Ruby Cup is a brand and a non-profit organization that bring menstrual cups into various countries in Africa.
+With their ‘Buy One, Give One’ program, every cup sold results in one being donated to help bring about positive change!
+The Ruby Cup trainers and partners create programs to help teach these adults and young people about menstrual care and reproductive health.
 They will also demonstrate how to use the cup correctly and provide support for them.
-Since the organization began in 2012, they have been able to change the lives of 24,000 people thus far!
+Since the organization began in 2012, they have been able to impact the health of 24,000 people so far!